idaholab/moose/modules/solid_mechanics/doc/content/source/materials/MultiParameterPlasticityStressUpdate.md

 The unsymmetric nature of the
 yield surface only occurs near the tip region where the smoothing mixes the three yield surfaces.
-For instance, the black line in Figure [tensile_oct] is symmetric, while the blue and red lines are unsymmetric.
-The amount of asymmetry is small, but it is evident that the red curve is not concentric with the remainder of the curves shown in Figure [tensile_oct].
+For instance, the black line in [tensile_oct] is symmetric, while the blue and red lines are unsymmetric.
+The amount of asymmetry is small, but it is evident that the red curve is not concentric with the remainder of the curves shown in [tensile_oct].
 The order of the yield functions has been chosen so that the curves intersect the $\sigma_{III}=\sigma_{II}$ line at $90^{\circ}$, but not on the $\sigma_{II}=\sigma_{I}$ line near the pyramid's tip.
 The